 Represented a manufacturer of MEMS fiber optic components asserting its patent in the Northern District of California.
 (2015)

 FastVDO v.
 Microsoft and 511 Innovations v.
 Microsoft

-Represent Microsoft defending these two patent lawsuits in the Eastern District of Texas, the first involving wireless phone voice codecs and the second involving optical sensors.
+Represented Microsoft defending these two patent lawsuits in the Eastern District of Texas, the first involving wireless phone voice codecs and the second involving optical sensors.
 (2015)

 Verasonics v.
 Alpinion

-Represented a manufacturer of ultrasound research systems asserting claims for trade secret misappropriation and breach of contract in an international arbitration.
+Successfully represented a manufacturer of ultrasound research systems asserting claims for trade secret misappropriation and breach of contract in an international arbitration.
 (2015)